 There is a segment on said show called "Gone Linux," where listeners take the time to write about why they personally took the time to get away from the Windows crowd and "Go Westward!"

 One particular person, switched to Linux, because of a TED Talk that Bill Gates gave, which didn't settle well with said individual.
 The topic itself refferenced in said talk, should have its own thread by itself some day...

-1. While running a Windows Insider Build on my Dell Venue 11 Pro (just before Microsoft Edge switched to the "Chromium" engine for their browser,) I ran the latest update and well...
+1. While running a Windows Insider Build on my Dell Venue 11 Pro which I bought from Action Computers in November of 2018 (just before Microsoft Edge switched to the "Chromium" engine for their browser,) I ran the latest update and well...
 Not having made a "recovery drive" at the time...
 Yep?
 Totally my fault folks.

 2. I have ran Linux in the past just to experience it, from Ubuntu 7.04 to Vinux 4.0, to Open Suse 11.3, to Ubuntu 18.04, to Sonar GNU/Linux (when it was around,) to Trisqual 8.0.

 Some of those above where only in Virtual Machines, while a few were via DVD or CD, and on an old Dell Latitude D630.